noahzeldin/dissertation/mt_music_analysis.md

 dur_male_sung_perc <- round((dur_male_sung/dur_sung_total)*100)
 ```

-Compute proportion of discrepancy resulting from 5 and 7a:
+Compute proportion of discrepancy resulting from pieces 5 and 7a:

-1. Get extra durations for tenors and basses.
+1. Get extra durations for tenors and basses:

 <!-- end list -->